Simon-HC/Website-Blocker/README.md

 # Website-Blocker
 Python script to block websites

+##Description

+Block specific websites on your system for a pre-defined time of the day by editiing the Host file from Python.

 ##Usage

-Block specific websites on your system for a pre-defined time of the day by editiing the Host file from Python.
+Open the script using pythonw.exe so that it would run as a background task.
-Automatically run the Python script file as a backgroud task on Windows 10 using Task scheduler.
+Automatically run the script file at Start-up as a backgroud task on Windows 10 using Task scheduler.